 Adequate sleep promotes efficient metabolism, hormone regulation, and cellular repair, all of which contribute to sustained energy production.

-In contrast, sleep deprivation leads to fatigue, decreased motivation, and reduced productivity.
+Sleep deprivation causes fatigue, reduced motivation, and productivity.

 Impact of Stress and Anxiety on Sleep Quality and Relaxation